 Bullitt East Chargers crushed Fort Knox 42-6 in football, placing them in second place in the Associated Press Class AA poll.
 In the first quarter, defensive back John Gutman stripped the ball from a Fort Knox back and ran 43 yards for the touchdown.
 Then Brandon Egan hit Jason Reynolds with a touchdown pass; and then Egan himself raced 78 yards for another score.

 And Cody Seng was congratulated for his sharp eyes when he suggested to his Dad, Deputy Jailer Tim Seng, where an escaped prisoner might be hiding, and sure enough, there he was.
-Way to go, Cody!
+Cody was pictured in the paper being congratulated by Judge Harper.

 Charles Hamilton filed as a candidate for re-election to the County School Board.
 He was currently Executive Secretary of the Bullitt County Farm Bureau.